workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

 {{% subtitle5 "What do you want to build today?" %}}

-Build your own Twitter.
+Build a Twitter.
 Start a business.
-Serve up the coolest family server on the block.
+Dish up the coolest family server on the block.
 Organize everything.
-Take back your data privacy and HOST IT YOUR WAY!
+HOST IT YOUR WAY!
 <br>
 <table>
     <caption></caption>